 Employers can also help injured employees avoid opioid dependency and other barriers to a successful return to work by implementing a post-injury management strategy.
-This is a key part of the Travelers Corridor of Care[®] process, which takes a systematic and positive approach to handling employee injuries.
+This is a key part of the Travelers Corridor of Care® process, which takes a systematic and positive approach to handling employee injuries.
+This process, which is designed to assist employers in supporting injured employees from the moment they are injured through their return to work, can help employees receive prompt, quality medical care; facilitate collaboration among the employee, the employee's medical provider, the employer and the insurance professional; and with an effective transitional-duty program, help build employee morale, keep injured workers connected to the workforce and help them transition back to work as soon as medically appropriate.